 Based as a percentage of demand (percent NQwattage = wattage of non-qualifying fixtures / wattage of total fixtures)

-If NQ wattage >10 %, project is declined and not allowed in program

-If NQ wattage <10 %, project is approved and continue to step 2 or step 3 as applicable to project type

 Step 2: New Construction Projects Only.
-Non-qualifying fixtures that pass Step 1 would follow all instructions for excluded fixtures.

-List all non-qualifying LEDs in the calculator but exclude from the lighting power density calculation.
+Adjust baseline wattage to account for non-qualifying fixtures.

 List non-qualifying LEDs on separate lines (e.g., separate on lighting inventory worksheet of deemed savings calculator).
 Non-qualifying fixtures are identified by a unique fixture code.

 Adjust code allowable baseline wattage so that non-qualifying fixture wattage is not included as part of the lighting power density (LPD) code limit requirements.
 To do so, calculate the sum of the qualifying fixture wattage and the sum of the total installed fixture wattage.
 Take the ratio of qualifying fixture wattage to total fixture wattage and multiply the resulting ratio against the total treated square footage for space.
 The adjusted square footage is included as part of the overall LPD calculation and will decrease the total allowable baseline wattage for the project.

+Fixture Isolation Method.
+If non-qualifying fixtures are isolated to a section of the building whose square footage can be easily segmented from the total building square footage, the non-qualifying fixtures and affected square footage can be excluded from the lighting inventory.
+Excluded fixtures must be documented when using the fixture isolation method.